tombaczynski/Hisense-A6L/rooting.md

   `#./fastboot devices`
 - You should see device ID (on Windows shorter: `fastboot devices`)

-Following steps where doubtfull for me.
+Following steps were doubtfull for me.
 - `#./fastboot Hisense unlock`

-And right after that (that is that what worked for me - maybe it was problem with cabled - finally I usen another than on begining):
+And right after that (that is that what worked for me - maybe it was problem with cabled - finally I used another than on beginning):
 - `#./fastboot erase avb_custom_key`

 - Phone will reboot and display a message in Chinese to confirm a complete data wipe.Press Volume Up and wait.
 Once phone restarts, you will need to setup phone again.
 Confirm if bootloader is unlocked, goto Settings> Other settings > Developer Options.
 Under OEM unlocking.
-Option should be unavalable and greyed out.
+Option should be unavailable and greyed out.

 <!--Your phone "Bootloader is already unlocked"-->